aimclub/FEDOT/docs/source/fedot/features/cli_call.rst

 Examples of using (.bat files)
 ------------------

 Examples of usage can be presented as .bat files for console execution.
-This files are located at ``/examples/cli_application`` folder.
+These files are located at ``/examples/cli_application`` folder.
 There the templates of parameters for different problems decision are presented.

-String below helps to run classification problem decision from console:
+The string below helps to run classification problem decision from the console:

 ``python --problem classification --train ../../test/data/simple_classification.csv --test ../../test/data/simple_classification.csv  --target Y --c_timeout 0.1``